syedahmedjamil/jenkins/README.md

 # jenkins
-Jenkins related code and scripts
+Code and scripts to setup and work with Jenkins.